Actor–network theory: Human actors

-Non-human actors
+Nonhuman actors

 Traditionally, nonhuman entities are creatures including plants, animals, geology, and natural forces, as well as a collective human making of arts, languages.
 In ANT, nonhuman covers multiple entities including things, objects, animals, natural phenomena, material structures, transportation devices, texts, and economic goods.
 But nonhuman actors do not cover entities such as humans, supernatural beings, and other symbolic objects in nature.

 Actor-Network

 As the term implies, the actor-network is the central concept in ANT.
 The term "network" is somewhat problematic in that it, as Latour notes, has a number of unwanted connotations.
 Firstly, it implies that what is described takes the shape of a network, which is not necessarily the case.
 Secondly, it implies "transportation without deformation," which, in ANT, is not possible since any actor-network involves a vast number of translations.
 Latour, however, still contends that network is a fitting term to use, because "it has no a priori order relation; it is not tied to the axiological myth of a top and of a bottom of society; it makes absolutely no assumption whether a specific locus is macro- or micro- and does not modify the tools to study the element 'a' or the element 'b'."
-This use of the term "network" is very similar to Deleuze and Guattari's rhizomes; Latour even remarks tongue in cheek that he would have no objection to renaming ANT "actant-rhizome ontology" if it only had sounded better, which hints at Latour's uneasiness with the word "theory".
+This use of the term "network" is very similar to Deleuze and Guattari's rhizomes; Latour even remarks tongue-in-cheek that he would have no objection to renaming ANT "actant-rhizome ontology" if it only had sounded better, which hints at Latour's uneasiness with the word "theory".

 Actor–network theory tries to explain how material–semiotic networks come together to act as a whole; the clusters of actors involved in creating meaning are both material and semiotic.
 As a part of this it may look at explicit strategies for relating different elements together into a network so that they form an apparently coherent whole.
 These networks are potentially transient, existing in a constant making and re-making.
 This means that relations need to be repeatedly "performed" or the network will dissolve.
 They also assume that networks of relations are not intrinsically coherent, and may indeed contain conflicts.
 Social relations, in other words, are only ever in process, and must be performed continuously.